Wiper (occupation): General qualifications

-Union Affiliation and Organization
+Union affiliation and organization

 Union Affiliation and Jones Act mariners are closely related in terms of interaction, and the proliferation of labor unions is mainstream across the United States and the world.
-Seafarer's labor unions are meant to primarily protect sailors and their interests while serving as financial strongholds to support internal operations ad communication, deal in the costs of lawsuits and other court procedures, and to reward its members in various ways.
-The payment for these undertakings come primarily from union dues which are deducted from the paycheck of a member in the form of a percentage.
+Seafarer's labor unions are meant to primarily protect sailors and their interests while serving as financial strongholds to support internal operations and communication, deal in the costs of lawsuits and other court procedures, and to reward its members in various ways.
+The payment for these undertakings come primarily from union dues which are deducted from the pay check of a member in the form of a percentage.

 Unions such as Marine Engineers’ Beneficial Association (MEBA) and the Marine Firemen, Oilers, Water tenders, and Wipers Association (MFOW) are a staple of employment for those sailing in the United States.
 These labor unions lobby for increased rights in the workplace and establish deals between employers and workers which call for benefits of varying degree and magnitude.
 These benefits include guaranteed meal times, coffee breaks, overtime, medical insurance, paid vacation, and other sorts of hazard payment.

 The voicing of grievances is relatively commonplace in maritime labor unions, much like shore-based skilled labor operations, and protectionist legislation is deliberated during meetings, protests, lawsuits, and on occasion United States Supreme Court precedent.
 Unions internationally follow the same structure of deliberation between employees and employers that can serve as arenas to bid for changes from within.